RichardFontoura/lobowerewolf-hub/README.md

 This repository has been migrated to TypeScript and undergone a reorganization of its structure, build process, and public API.

----

-## 🚀 What's new in version 3

-- Full migration to TypeScript
-  - New tsconfig: `c:\lobowerewolf-hub\tsconfig.json` (paths, strict, Node and Foundry types)
-  - Build scripts with `esbuild` (ESM bundle + sourcemaps)
-  - `package.json` and `package-lock.json` updated

-- New folder structure
-  - Source code in `src/`
-  - Resources (templates, styles, and languages) copied to `dist/` during build
-  - Packaging script in `scripts/zip.js`

-- Updated API and behavior
-  - API exposed via `game.modules.get('lobowerewolf-hub').api.hub`
-  - Tool registration with validation and automatic ordering
-  - Control category: `lobowerewolfhub` with `fas fa-paw` icon and title localized via `lobowerewolf-hub.hub-title`
-  - Inclusion of an "About" screen with a module list fetched dynamically

-- Module configuration (module.json)
-  - Compatibility for Foundry VTT v13
-  - `esmodules: ["main.js"]` (loaded from the module root in the final package)
-  - Languages and styles referenced in the generated package

-- Internationalization
-  - i18n keys now use the `lobowerewolf-hub.*` namespace
-    - E.g., `lobowerewolf-hub.hub-title`, `lobowerewolf-hub.tool-registered`, etc.

-- Git configuration files
-  - `.gitignore`: ignores `node_modules/`, `dist/`, and `package-lock.json`
-  - `.gitattributes`: text normalization

----

 ## 🔧 Technical requirements

 - Node.js 20 LTS or higher (recommended)
   - Build tools and utilities (e.g., rimraf v6, esbuild, and dependencies) require recent Node versions
 - NPM 9+ (recommended)
 - Foundry VTT 13 (minimum and verified compatibility in `module.json`)

----

 ## 📦 Folder structure